joeenzminger/gulp-sandbox/README.md

 ﻿
 Existing solutions (like gulp-chug), use exec to fork new processes to run the gulpfiles independently.
 This appears to not be a popular approach for a number of reasons.

-minigulp is designed to accomplish the same goal without writing complicated layers of abstraction around the existing gulp infrastructure.
+gulp-sandbox is designed to accomplish the same goal without writing complicated layers of abstraction around the existing gulp infrastructure.
 It uses gulp, but it extends it to allow developers to create multiple instances of gulp within the same process.
 These instances are wholly independent but run in the same process.
 Developers can build task modules and invoke them in other task modules without worrying about task name collisions.

-Since minigulp simply extends gulp, all of gulps existing and future functionality are and will remain available - in fact, gulpfiles developed for minigulp will work with gulp without modification (although there are a set of features that minigulp provides to facilitate using gulp as part of a build and deployment infrastructure that break this abstraction - those api methods are appropriately noted).
+Since gulp-sandbox simply extends gulp, all of gulps existing and future functionality are and will remain available - in fact, gulpfiles developed for gulp-sandbox will work with gulp without modification (although there are a set of features that gulp-sandbox provides to facilitate using gulp as part of a build and deployment infrastructure that break this abstraction - those api methods are appropriately noted).

 *A basic example*

 ```
-var minigulp = require('minigulp');
+var sandbox = require('gulp-sandbox');
-var gulp = minigulp.gulp();
+var gulp = sandbox.gulp();
 gulp.task('build', function(){
     //do some gulpy stuff
 });